kth-step/HOL4P4/INSTALL.md

 		opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev
 		opam pin add ott dev -k version

-	This will allow you to re-export the HOL4 definitions in `hol/p4Script.sml` as well as the documentation in `docs/semantics/p4_defs.tex` from the Ott files in the `ott` directory.
+	This will allow you to re-export the HOL4 definitions in `hol/p4Script.sml` as well as the documentation in `docs/semantics/p4_defs.tex` from the Ott files in the `ott` directory using `make hol`.

 You may need to repeat `eval $(opam env)` depending on your choice in step 4 in order to use `ott` in the terminal.